-We'll talk to them about where they are going to work from, how they will set up their workspace, how they are going to set up their schedule, how they are going to stay healthy and productive at the same time, and how they will have enough work time and also not too much work time.
-We believe it’s key to talk to them very openly and very honestly about the lovely advantages of a remote team, and the hard part of it as well, to make sure they consider every aspect.
+We talk to them provide advice if necessary about where to work from, how to set up a workspace, how to set up their schedule, how to stay healthy and productive while clearing enough but not too much time to work.
+It’s key to talk to them openly and honestly about the advantages of working in a remote team and the challenges as well to make sure they consider every aspect.

-Every developer gets a 30-, 60-, and 90-day onboarding plan, which has really clear goals.
+Building a fully remote onboarding process is a challenge.
+We provide every developer with a 30-, 60-, and 90-day onboarding plan, which has clear goals.

 They will also have a role buddy who’s another developer who will help them out with getting their tasks done, showing them how everything works.
 We know this person is going to be spending a lot of time helping the new person, so they’re going to be less productive, but we expect this.

 They’ll also get a culture buddy, whose job is to talk to this person once a week, advise on their challenges, and how to work better remotely, how to communicate with their team, how to stay healthy and how to stay productive.